nicholaswilde/docker-cheat.sh/README.md

 At the time of the creation of this repository, a Docker image did not exists for `cheat.sh` and so this repo pulls the `cheat.sh` repo at a certain commit and builds a multi-platform Docker image.

-The adapters are fetched on every run of the container, but because they're saved in a persistent volume, they don't need to be updated every time.
+The cheat sheets are fetched on every run of the container, but because they're saved in a persistent volume, they don't need to be updated every time.

 ---